Facebook Instant Articles

 A sudden high temperature

 A high fever is often the first sign of roseola in children.
 A fever stemming from this illness tends to spike several days before the roseola rash appears, and temperatures in small children can be as high as 105 degrees.
-Expect that your child will maintain a high fever for three to seven days.

-Children are extremely contagious during this period, so cancel any playdates and keep their siblings at a distance if at all possible.
+You’ll also want to make note that children are extremely contagious during this period, so cancel any playdates and keep their siblings at a distance if at all possible.

 baby with fever jjustas / Getty Images